Last updated on May 11th, 2022

 “Work with textured decorative coatings will not normally be licensable work, as work with this material will usually not meet the conditions in the definition of licensable work in regulation 2(1).”

-However, the removal contractor/builder needs to be trained to Cat B (non-licensed asbestos training).
+However, the removal contractor/builder must be trained in Cat B (non-licensed asbestos training).
 According to the HSE’S guide, they state:

 “Although it does not require a licence issued by HSE, all non-licensable work with asbestos will still need to be carried out in accordance with the requirements contained in the Regulations.
 In particular, it needs to be carried out by trained and competent workers in accordance with a plan of work, using appropriate control measures to prevent exposure and the spread of asbestos.”